Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Experiments

-\textbf{Generalizability Analysis.} Our proposed methods offer an easy and versatile framework that can serve as a hub linking several related works.
-In a nutshell, our approach enables the incorporation of related methods that were originally not designed for \newsetting (\eg, \il, \ncd, or \owssltitle methods), converting them into effective multi-step class-incremental novel class discoverers.
-In Fig.~\ref{fig:expt_wn_analysis}, we equip two such methods, \ranks~\cite{han2020automatically} and \ocra~\cite{Cao2021OpenWorldSL}, with our proposed learning strategies (using large-scale pre-trained model, backbone frozen and \compcn).
-Results are evaluated on the five-step split CIFAR-100 data set, where we highlight the significance of the \compcn component in producing task-agnostic joint classifier.
+In Fig.~\ref{fig:expt_wn_analysis}, we equip two such methods, \ranks~\cite{han2020automatically} and \ocra~\cite{Cao2021OpenWorldSL}, with our proposed components (frozen PTM and \compcn).
+The results emphasize the pivotal role of \compcn in forming a task-agnostic classifier.
 Our findings reveal that, by removing \compcn, the converted methods suffer from significant forgetting due to non-uniformly scaled weight vectors, resulting in a decrease in overall discovery accuracy.
-This echoes the importance of \compcn in aligning the magnitude of the classifiers learned at each step to the same scale in \newsetting scenarios.
-Instead, with using \compcn, unsupervised large-scale pre-trained models can be effectively leveraged to develop strong methods for the problem of \newsetting.
+This echoes the importance of \compcn in aligning the magnitude of the classifiers learned at each step to the same scale in \cincd scenarios.
+Instead, with using \compcn, PTMs can be effectively leveraged to develop strong methods for the problem of \cincd.